realthabanglukhetho/photography/README.md

-# Tommaso Battisti - Photography Website
+# Thabang Mashinini-Sekhoto - Photography Website
 The code of my photography Website